ward/run/_drafts/2018-05-27-20km-door-brussel.md

 tags: report
 ---

 Here we are again.
-My third time competing in the 20 km door Brussel.
+My third time competing in the [20 km door Brussel][bxl20k].
 In the past I took part in the [2015][edition2015] and [2016][edition2016] editions.
 After the 2016 edition I declared I would stop caring about it because it is so stupidly crowded: up to 40,000 people sign up, starting across just six waves.